 - Confirm that spot size change has remained below an allowable value following conversion

-- Open and inspect the non-sequential file after an unsuccessful conversion from sequential mode
+- Allow the user to open and inspect the non-sequential file after an unsuccessful conversion from sequential mode

 - Validate that a given non-sequential object is supported in OpticsBuilder and is able to be exported

-- Generate a critical boundary ray set for sequential designs
+- Generate a static critical boundary ray set for sequential designs

-- Manual population of drawing data for cemented doublets, triplets, and quadruplets
+- Manual population of drawing data for singlets, cemented doublets, triplets, and quadruplets

 - Add comments to a ZBD file for other engineers to reference

-- Choose whether to enable scattering and/or ray splitting in the ray trace analysis
+- Choose whether to enable scattering and/or ray splitting in the dynamic ray trace analysis

 Once complete, the two files will be compared.
 First, the rotation and offset matrices will be pulled and compared.
-Then, a ray trace will be run in the non-sequential file one field at a time with 10,000 analysis rays for each.
+Then, a ray trace will be run in the non-sequential file one field at a time.
 The detector data is stored and compared to the spot size data from the sequential file as provided by the Geometric Image Analysis tool.
 The tool will have the following settings:

 The tool will loop through each field.
 For each field, the pixel size will be determined by the number of X-direction pixels on the detector in the non-sequential model.
 The image size will be given by multiplying the X-Half Width of the detector by 2.

-If the file is non-sequential, the Prepare for OpticsBuilder will check for incompatible objects and will run a ray trace to compare the initial file to the copied file.
-The ray trace is saved and a Path Analysis is performed to locate the position of the detector.
+If the file is non-sequential, Prepare for OpticsBuilder will check for incompatible objects and will run a ray trace to compare the initial file to the copied file.
+The ray trace is saved, and a Path Analysis is performed to locate the position of the detector.